The North (professional wrestling)

-The North were a Canadian professional wrestling tag team, consisting of Ethan Page and Josh Alexander in Impact Wrestling, where they are former two time World Tag Team Champions.
+The North was a Canadian professional wrestling tag team, consisting of Ethan Page and Josh Alexander in Impact Wrestling, where they are former two time World Tag Team Champions.
 Their first reign with the title was the longest reign in the history of the Impact World Tag Team Championship.
 They also competed for various promotions on independent circuit.

 The team was formed in 2011 as Monster Mafia in the Canadian independent circuit and competed in various independent promotions across the United States and Canada winning numerous tag team titles including the PWG World Tag Team Championship once.

 History

 Independent circuit (2011–2021)

-Ethan Page stated in a 2020 interview that he used the PWI 500 as an incentive to urge them to work as a tag team pointing out that that area had fewer teams in it, stating "I’ll be the loudmouth and you’ll be the ass-kicker, and we’ll become a tag team and start traveling the roads."
+Ethan Page stated in a 2020 interview that he used the PWI 500 as an incentive to urge them to work as a tag team pointing out that that area had fewer teams in it, stating "I'll be the loudmouth and you’ll be the ass-kicker, and we’ll become a tag team and start traveling the roads."
 They made their debut together as a tag team by defeating 4Saken at a Real Championship Wrestling (RCW) event No Remorse.
 Monster Mafia competed in various independent promotions in the United States and Canada.
-They won their first tag team titles on September 1, 2013 by defeating The Young Bucks to win the IWL Tag Team Championship at an Insane Wrestling League (IWL) event New Era 8.
+They won their first tag team titles on September 1, 2013, by defeating The Young Bucks to win the IWL Tag Team Championship at an Insane Wrestling League (IWL) event New Era 8.
 They held the titles for over a year before losing them back to Young Bucks at New Era 9 on September 28, 2014.
 They defeated The Goat Brigade to capture the Fringe Pro Wrestling (FPW) Tag Team Championship at FPW's The Showdown.
 They successfully defended the titles against Goat Brigade at Locked and Loaded until the titles were vacated on October 12.

 North would win their next tag team titles by defeating The Besties in the World and The Crew in a three-way match at The Wrestling Revolver event Afraid of the Dark on July 26, 2019.
 At Alpha-1 Wrestling's event The Purge IV, North won a gauntlet match to win the A1 Tag Team Championship.

 Ring of Honor (2013–2014)

-Monster Mafia made their Ring of Honor debut at their supercard A New Dawn on September 28, 2013 in a tag team match against ReDRagon, which they lost.
+Monster Mafia made their Ring of Honor debut at their supercard A New Dawn on September 28, 2013, in a tag team match against ReDRagon, which they lost.
 Monster Mafia would make a few more sporadic appearances for ROH.
 They appeared on the July 26, 2014 episode of Ring of Honor Wrestling, where Page competed under a new ring name "Ethan Gabriel Owens" as they unsuccessfully challenged ReDRagon for the World Tag Team Championship.
 They lost to The Decade at Death Before Dishonor XII.
 At All Star Extravaganza VI, they competed in a four-corner survival match against Decade, the team of Moose and R.D.
 Evans and the team of Caprice Coleman and Takaaki Watanabe, which Moose and Evans won.
 This would be Monster Mafia's last match in ROH.